filecoin-project/community/projects/application/JobCrypt.md

 We're working on it

 ## Team Info
-1 - Tony - (Blockchain Rambo)
+1 - Tony - Founder

 ### Team Size
+1 - 10
-1 - recruitment is open
+recruitment is open

 ### Team members